itshugota/poc-pv-vue/README.md

 ## Motivation

 - You can refer to the original user stories [here](https://ci.linagora.com/linagora/lgs/openpaas/linagora.esn.calendar/issues/1667).
 TL;DR: I'm rebuilding the frontend part of the planning view to support infinite scroll using Web Components since we don't really want to use AngularJS to build a new feature.
+The purpose of using Web Components here is that they will act as an interop layer that help glues UI frameworks/libraries together.

 ## Benefits